 Copyright 2011 Tina Marie Jorgenson

 Jorgenson, Tina Marie.
-"Homeschooling in Iowa: an investigation of curricular choices made by homeschooling parents." dissertation, University of Iowa, 2011.
+"Homeschooling in Iowa: an investigation of curricular choices made by homeschooling parents."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.